Lowrider: California

 At first, lowriders were only seen in places such as Los Angeles, especially in the 1970s on Whittier Boulevard when lowriding came to its peak.
 Whittier was a wide commercial street that cut through the barrio of the city in Los Angeles, California.
-Throughout the 1970s that culture spread throughout the Central Valley and San Jose areas of California, helped by release of the R&B song “Low Rider” by War, and creation of low riding clubs such as Carnales Unidos in 1975, and further expanded with the publishing of Low Rider magazine by San Jose State students in 1977.
+Throughout the 1970s that culture spread throughout the Central Valley and San Jose areas of California, helped by release of the funk song “Low Rider” by War, and creation of low riding clubs such as Carnales Unidos in 1975, and further expanded with the publishing of Low Rider magazine by San Jose State students in 1977.
 At its peak in 1988, Low Rider magazine had monthly sales of over 60,000 copies.
 Lowriders were featured in the 1979 film Boulevard Nights, which some blamed for associating lowrider culture with street gangs.
+A mural in Chicano Park celebrates the lowrider culture.
+In 2024, the Oceanside, California community and its police department collaborated to create a hand-painted lowrider police car, and the San Jose Police Department planned to participate in the city's Cinco de Mayo lowrider parade with its own lowrider vehicle.